mshojaei77/mshojaei77.github.io/Blog/neural_networks.md

 # Neural Network Fundamentals

-Neural networks are the computational backbone of modern artificial intelligence, powering everything from a self-driving car’s vision system to the large language models that can write poetry and code.
+Neural networks are the computational backbone of modern artificial intelligence, powering everything from a self-driving car's vision system to the large language models that can write poetry and code.
 They are inspired by the human brain's structure but are, at their core, powerful mathematical tools for finding patterns in data.

 This comprehensive tutorial will guide you through the fundamental concepts of neural networks.
 We will start with a high-level definition, break the network down into its core components—neurons, layers, weights, and biases—and finally, explore how these components are arranged into different architectures.